Funding Participation USD (FpUSD): Receipt-Based Distribution

 Minting Process:

-- Investor deposits USD stablecoin (6 decimals) into Funding contract
+- Investor deposits USD stablecoin (native decimals — e.g. 6 for USD stablecoin) into Funding contract

 - System validates KYC status and investment parameters